andrewimpellitteri/llm_poli_compass/README.md

 Utilizes the [chatformat](https://github.com/Mwni/chatformat/tree/main) library, allowing you to incorporate your custom templates

+## Contribute

+Feel free to add features or suggest improvements.

 ## License

 This utility is licensed under the [MIT License](https://mit-license.org/).